VlSomers/native-opencv-android-template/README.md

 6. Sync Gradle and run the application on your Android Device!

+Note: MainActivity is written in Kotlin but you can comment out the [Kotlin]((/app/src/main/kotlin/com/example/nativeopencvandroidtemplate/MainActivity.kt)) file and uncomment the [Java]((/app/src/main/java/com/example/nativeopencvandroidtemplate/MainActivity.java)) file to use Java.

 ## Bootstrap a new Android project with Native OpenCV support

 Here are the steps to follow to create a new Android Studio project with native OpenCV support :